The company produced motorcycles between 1899 and 1940. Based in Coventry, it was founded by the Moxo family.

 1924 The two-stroke engine was enlarged to 170cc and the Flying Eight was available with sv or ohv JAP engines.
 With the latter and a Jardine gearbox, it became the second most expensive machine on the market.

-Two-strokes were then dropped altogether for a couple of seasons as the company concentrated on a wide range of four-strokes in single, twin forms and even with sidecar outfits.
+Two-strokes were then dropped altogether for a couple of seasons as the company concentrated on a wide range of four-strokes in single, twins and sidecar combinations.

 1928 The policy of four-stroke only came to an end with the arrival of twin-port, super-sport Villiers engines in 147cc, 172cc and 172cc twin-port, super-sports forms appeared in a set of pressed steel cycle parts.
 The company also began to use forks from pressed sheet steel.
 Although this was common in Europe, Coventry Eagle were the first major British company to use this method - a move that proved to be very successful for the following decade.